the 2019 rachel funari prize for fiction: the winners announced!

 About the 2019 Rachel Funari Prize for Fiction

 This year marks the Rachel Funari Prize for Fiction’s seventh year.
 Writers were invited to submit previously unpublished and unperformed fiction up to 2000 words that engaged with the theme ‘fragments’.
-The competition was open to all women, female-identifying and non-binary writers.
+The competition was open to all women and non-binary writers.

 This prize is held in honour of Lip’s late founding editor, Rachel Funari, in recognition of her contribution to the arts.